escapin/bayesianNetworks/README.md

 calculateCPT
 ```

+To compute the Conditional Probability Tables (CPTs) of each node of the Bayesian Network and
-To compute the Full Joint Distribution of the Bayesian Network
+to compute the Full Joint Distribution of the Bayesian Network:
 ```
 fullJointDistribution
 ```